linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 The proposed test framework shall be written using Go.
 Apart from managing output results, the standard `testing` framework provides us features that our conformance test suite could leverage, for E.g - running tests in parallel, passing command line flags to make tests configurable, skipping tests, etc.

-Additionally, we may use [Sonobuoy](https://sonobuoy.io/) to run our test framework.
-Hence, this RFC proposes 2 ways to run the test framework :
+Additionally, we may use [Sonobuoy](https://sonobuoy.io/) as a wrapper around our test framework.
+Hence, this RFC proposes 2 ways to run the test framework.

-### 1. Running the tests vanilla style
+### 1. Running the tests vanilla style (default mode)
 First let us look at how the test framework can run without having to depend on Sonobuoy.
 To do so, we provide 2 essential items as a part of the project :
 1. A `run.sh` file that accepts a list of flags (see use case and implementation details below) and calls `go test` accordingly.
 2. The test suite (the `_test.go` files)